Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 470 should be just a bit (about 18%) more effective at anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 470 will be a small bit (approximately 18%) more effective at texture filtering than the GeForce GTX 550 Ti. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 470 is the winner, but it probably won't make a huge difference. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 470 is a better choice, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison